haxxmaxx/react-todo/README.md

 - **Proper backend:** I basically have no type safety or error handling.
 But I guess that wasn't the main focus of the assignment
 - **Proper deploying:** The only way to run this currently is through two ports on localhost
-- **Dynamic UI:** The UI is very static, especially in terms of height.
-I wanted to make sure there is no scroll and that stuff doesn't jump around.
+- **Dynamic UI:** In terms of height, the UI is static.
+I wanted to make sure there is no scroll so that stuff doesn't jump around.
   So the list is set to a fixed height
 - **Testing:** I was planning to add unit tests for some files but didn't have time.
-Since almost all the buissness logic is broken out so testing that would get great coverage.
+  Since almost all the buissness logic is broken out, unit testing those files would result in pretty good great coverage.
-  In adding, I would add some basic React Testing Library tests.
+  In addition, I would add some basic React Testing Library tests.
 I could elaborate on this if necesarry.
 - **Animation:** I would really like things animate nicely when you add and remove items.
 This makes it easier to keep track of where things go